Quick Start

 1

-kubectl label deployment camel-app-main camel.apache.org/app=camel-app-main
+kubectl label deployment camel-app-quarkus camel.apache.org/monitor=camel-app-quarkus

 NOTE: you can test it straight away with any of your existing Camel application by adding the label as well.